irdest/irdest/nix/README.md

 ## Packages

-The `default.nix` file describes all qaul-specific packages that are not packaged in nixpkgs.
+The `default.nix` file describes all irdest-specific packages that are not packaged in nixpkgs.
 Some of them are:

-### `qaul-rust`
+### `irdest-rust`

 ```
-$ nix-build nix -A qaul-rust
+$ nix-build nix -A irdest-rust
 ```

 A combined derivation that builds the whole rust workspace (equivalent to running `cargo build --release` in the repository root).
 It is packaged with [nearsk](https://github.com/nmattia/naersk/).
 The Rust dependencies are read from `../Cargo.lock`.

-The web client (which connects to a local qaul instance) based on emberjs.
+The web client (which connects to a local irdest instance) based on emberjs.
 It is packaged with [yarn2nix](https://github.com/nix-community/yarn2nix).
 The JavaScript dependencies are read from `../emberweb/yarn.lock`.

-### `qaul-website`
+### `irdest-website`

 ```
-$ nix-build nix -A qaul-website
+$ nix-build nix -A irdest-website
 ```

-The website served on [qaul.org](https://qaul.org/).
+The website served on [irde.st](https://irde.st/).
 It is built using the Hugo static site generator.

 ## Using `nix-shell` for development

 You can build Rust components in a Nix development shell, which will make all required native dependencies available:

 ```
-$ nix-shell nix -A qaul-rust.builtDependencies
+$ nix-shell nix -A irdest-rust.builtDependencies
 $ cargo build
 ```